GMOD/bbi-js/README.md

 Accepts an object containing either

-a) path - uses the LocalFile class in this repo
+* path - uses the LocalFile class in this repo
-b) url - uses the RemoteFile class in this repo
+* url - uses the RemoteFile class in this repo
-c) filehandle - accepts some custom file handle class that you provide
+* filehandle - accepts some custom file handle class that you provide

 ### BigWig

 #### getFeatures(refName, start, end, opts)

+* refName - a name of a chromosome in the file
+* start - a 0-based half open start coordinate
+* end - a 0-based half open end coordinate
-opts.scale - 1 is the maximum zoom level, fractional values indicate a accessing multiple zoom levels based on pixelsPerBp opts.signal - an AbortSignal to halt processing opts.basesPerScale - inverse of opts.scale
+* opts.scale - 1 is the maximum zoom level, fractional values indicate a accessing multiple zoom levels based on pixelsPerBp
+* opts.signal - an AbortSignal to halt processing
+* opts.basesPerScale - inverse of opts.scale

-returns a promise to an array of features
+Returns a promise to an array of features.

+Example:

+    const feats = await bigwig.getFeatures('chr1', 0, 100)
+    // returns array of features with start, end, score
+    // coordinates on returned data are are 0-based half open
+    // no conversion to 1-based as in wig is done)
+    // note refseq is not returned on the object, it is clearly chr1 from the query though

 #### getFeatureStream(refName, start, end, opts)

-Same as obove but returns an RxJS observable stream
+Same getFeatures but returns an RxJS observable stream, useful for very large queries

+    const observer = await bigwig.getFeatureStream('chr1', 0, 100)
+    observer.subscribe(chunk => { /* chunk contains array of features with start, end, score */ }, errorCallback, finishCallback)

 ### BigBed

 #### getFeatures(refName, start, end, opts)

+* refName - a name of a chromosome in the file
+* start - a 0-based half open start coordinate
+* end - a 0-based half open end coordinate
-opts.signal - an AbortSignal to halt processing
+* opts.signal - an AbortSignal to halt processing

 returns a promise to an array of features